infracost/docs/docs/features/share_links.md

 export INFRACOST_ENABLE_DASHBOARD=true
 ```

-A link is generated each time you run `infracost breakdown`, `diff` or `output`, and it's included in the `table`, `diff` and `json` formats.
+A link is generated each time you run `infracost breakdown`, `diff`, `output` or `comment`, and it's included in the `table`, `diff` and `json` formats.
 The link can also be parsed and used in your workflow, for example by sending it to Slack.
-The `infracost output` command generates a new link for the combined cost estimate.
+The `infracost output` and `comment` commands generate a new link for the combined cost estimate.

 There is currently no way for you to expire links, you can [contact us](/docs/support) if you'd like us to disable a link.